clojure-emacs/cider/doc/managing_connections.md

   - <kbd>C-c C-s p</kbd> `sesman-link-with-project`
   - <kbd>C-c C-s u</kbd> `sesman-unlink`

+## Friendly Sessions

+[Sesman] defines "friendly" session to allow for on-the-fly operation on sessions from contexts where there are no explicit links.
+In CIDER friendly sessions are defined by the project dependencies.
+For example when you use `cider-find-var` (<kbd>M-.</kbd>) to navigate to a var definition in a dependency project the current project's session becomes a friendly session for the dependency.

+When you evaluate some code from a dependency project and there are no explicit links in that project, the most recent friendly session is used to evaluate the code.
+Explicitly linked sessions have precedence over the friendly sessions.

+You can disable friendly session inference by customizing `sesman-use-friendly-sessions`.

 ## Displaying Session Info

-Retrieve info on all linked with the current context sessions with <kbd>C-c C-s i</kbd> (`sesman-info`).
-On <kbd>C-u</kbd>, display info for all CIDER sessions.
+Get info on all linked and friendly sessions in the current context with
+<kbd>C-c C-s i</kbd> (`sesman-info`).
+On <kbd>C-u</kbd>, display info on all
+CIDER sessions.
 For the connection specific information use CIDER's built-in `cider-describe-connection` (<kbd>C-c M-d</kbd>).

 An interactive view of all CIDER sessions is available through the